Skip to content

 Why travelers keep coming back to Council Bluffs

 Join Family Travel Nomads as they share why they now consider our area one of the top winter destinations in the region.
 In this blog, they offer a firsthand look at their journey through local gems, highlighting what makes our area a must-visit for winter adventurers.
+When late winter leaves you twiddling your thumbs, step up and step out to explore what’s new in the Council Bluffs metro!
+So saddle up, lace up those adventure boots, and seize the weekend.
+We’ve got a few things you’re gonna want to see!

 Mt.
 Crescent Ski Area- wide

-Mt.
-Crescent Ski Area is a 40-acre ski park located 15 miles north of downtown Council Bluffs and Omaha.
+Crescent Hill is a 40-acre ski park located 15 miles north of downtown Council Bluffs and Omaha.
 It has a summit elevation of 1,500 feet and a 300-foot vertical descent.
 In total, you’ll find nine different ski trails, a terrain park, and a tubing hill.
 Most of the park caters to beginner and intermediate skiers, but there are also a few small areas for black diamond and double black diamond skiing.

 Before your visit, fill out waivers and personal details online to speed up the entry process, especially on high-traffic days.
 If you plan to rent equipment, it’s best to arrive at least 30 minutes before any scheduled ski lessons.